5 Historic Washington, DC Hotel Bars You Should Visit

 Find a Travel Advisor

-2. Willard Intercontinental Washington, DC
+2. Willard InterContinental Washington, DC

 Sitting between the West Wing and the Capitol on Pennsylvania Avenue, this storied property has long been adept at juggling political tensions through the hallowed meeting spot of the legendary Round Robin Bar.
 Here, in DC’s famous circular bar is where differences fade in a convivial setting.
 Brimming with history, the bar features oak-paneled walls that are full of old photographs of famous regulars dating back to 1847.